 2.3.
 Video Facebook Ads for ecommerce

-3. Which is Better for beginners: Facebook Organic Marketing vs Facebook Paid Marketing
+3. Which is Better for Beginners: Facebook Organic Marketing vs. Facebook Paid Marketing?

-Types of Actions Possible with Facebook Ads
+Types of Tracking Possible with Facebook Ads

 - Traffic and Clicks

 - Event Attendance